Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

 \begin{definition} Let $I$ be an ideal of $P$ with $\sqrt{I}=J$, and let $Q\in B\setminus\Supp_I(\foD)$, $Q\in\tau\in\Sigma$.
 For $q\in B_0(\ZZ)$, define

 where the sum is over all broken lines $\gamma$ for $q$ with endpoint $Q$, and $\Mono(\gamma)$ denotes the monomial attached to the last domain of linearity of $\gamma$.
+The word ``Lift'' is used to indicate that this is, as we shall show, a lifting of a monomial $z^q$ on $X^o_{J,\foD}$ to $X^o_{I,\foD}$.
 The fact that $\Lift_Q(q)$ lies in the stated ring follows from: \end{definition}

 \begin{lemma} Let $Q \in \sigma \in \Sigma_{\max}$, $q\in B_0(\ZZ)$.
 Let $I$ be an ideal with $\sqrt{I}=J$.
-Assume that $p_{\rho,\varphi}\in J$ for at least one ray $\rho\in\Sigma$.
+Assume that $\kappa_{\rho,\varphi}\in J$ for at least one ray $\rho\in\Sigma$.
 Then the following hold: \begin{enumerate} \item The collection of $\gamma$ in Definition \ref{deflift} with

 is finite. \item If one boundary ray of the connected component of $B \setminus \Supp_I(\foD)$ containing $Q$ is a ray $\rho\in\Sigma$, then $\Mono(\gamma) \in \kk[P_{\varphi_{\rho}}]$, and the collection of $\gamma$ with